 This time, I was looking for perfect places to go for a happy hour with friends.
 My partner in crime and friend, Vivian, took me to the buzzing Azevedo Sodré street at “Vila Rica”.
 Located between canals 2 and 3, this is the are of the city where you can find food emporiums, fashion boutiques, gorgeous cafes and a wicked bars and restaurants.

-Before enjoying one drink or two, why not finding a perfect spot for a brunch?
+Before enjoying one drink or two, why not find a perfect spot for a brunch?
 Manuia Café seemed to be a good match.
-You know, behind a good coffee shop, there is always someone with a creative concept and idea to stands out.
+You know, behind a good coffee shop, there is always someone with a creative concept and idea to stand out.

-Manuia is already well- known for its famous chocolate brownie – that I didn’t try yet.
+Manuia is already well-known for its famous chocolate brownie – which I didn’t try yet.